achiku/kaonashi/README.md

 ## Description

-Headless note server with just-enough set of RESTful APIs
+Headless local note app with just-enough set of RESTful APIs

 ## Why created

-I wanted a simple note app for programmers who can create whatever the UI they want.
+- There are variety of note apps out there, but the fundamental functionality is not so different among them.
+And Evernote sucks.
+- It's getting easier and easier to create UI for multiple devices.
+- Programmers and desingers are kind of people who can create whatever suitable for their own use.
+- It might be interesting to have solid note backend with simple RESTful APIs, and let people to create what is valuable for their use case.

 ## Instalation